srithasriram30/appAcademyProgress/06-data-structures-and-algorithms/NOTES.md

     2) Pick and remove a value from the unsorted
     3) Insert it into the correct place in the sorted
     4) Repeat this until unsorted is empty and sorted is full
+### Selection Sort

+- Steps:

+    1) Divide the array into sorted and unsorted
+    2) Find and remove the smallest value from the unsorted
+    3) Add this value to the end of the sorted array
+    4) Repeat this until unsorted is empty and sorted is full

+### Recursive sorting